francopestilli/app-template-matlab/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.1-blue.svg)](https://doi.org/10.25663/bl.app.1)

-# app-template-python
+# app-template-MatLab
-This is a template for a python-based brainlife.io/app
+This is a template for a MatLab-based brainlife.io/app

 # app-example-documentation
 This is an example of how to write documentation (readme.md and license.md for Apps on brainlife.io)